opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 **Cons:**

-* Kibana is not distributed by nature.
-In the absence of leader election capabilities where multiple Kibana instances are running with reporting plugin, the same report will be generated per instance of Kibana.
+* OpenSearch Dashboards is not distributed by nature.
+In the absence of leader election capabilities where multiple OpenSearch Dashboards instances are running with reporting plugin, the same report will be generated per instance of OpenSearch Dashboards.
 * Effort to create integration scheduling module.

 ### 3.5.2  Architecture - 2

-In this architecture , the Kibana backend plugin will handle only the report generation logic and the scheduling functionality will be delegated to a separate Elasticsearch plugin
+In this architecture , the OpenSearch Dashboards backend plugin will handle only the report generation logic and the scheduling functionality will be delegated to a separate Elasticsearch plugin

 ![Architecture 2](img/arch_2.png)